Pulsar G65BN - 5500/6500W Dual Fuel Generator

 Power & Run Time

-The generator features a simple traditional pull-start mechanism.
-It is rated for a noise of 73 dBA (just slightly more noisy than a vacuum cleaner).
+The generator is rated for a noise of 73 dBA (just slightly more noisy than a shower).
+Its starting mechanism is based on a conventional pull-start mechanism.

-The running time of the G65BN, with its 5.2 gallons fuel capacity, can reach around 11.5 hours at 50% load on a full tank of gasoline (fuel consumption around 0.45 GPH).
-With propane, it can reach around 7 hours (estimation based on a 20 lbs tank - propane consumption around 0.67 GPH).
+With a fuel capacity of 5.2 gallons, the G65BN can operate for around 11.5 hours at 50% load using gasoline (fuel consumption around 0.45 GPH), or for around 7 hours (estimation based on a 20 lbs tank - propane consumption around 0.67 GPH) using propane.

 Outlets

-It also sports 1 DC outlet: there's a 12V 8A output with which you may charge your batteries with ease.
+It also sports 1 DC outlet: there's a 12V 8A output allowing you to easily charge your batteries.

-Thanks to its TT-30R receptacle (TT stands for 'Travel Trailer'), this Pulsar generator is RV Ready.
-In addition, as the G65BN holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.
+Equipped with a TT-30R receptacle (TT representing 'Travel Trailer'), this Pulsar generator is RV Ready, ensuring compatibility with recreational vehicles.
+In addition, since it features a twist-lock L14-30R receptacle, the G65BN is tailored to be transfer switch ready, making it easy to connect it to your breaker box for home power support during outages.

 Portability